zainab-Memon/Learning-React/05-Working with Fragments, Portals & _Refs_/README.md

 - In this case, when we do, they become extra nodes that clutter the DOM tree.
 - We can overcome this limitation by either returning our JSX elements as items of an array but they would again require a key which is very cumbersome.
 - Another alternative to this approach is to use custom wrapper components that just return `props.children` and we wrap our JSX elements with those components.
-- It's an empty wrapper compoonent: It doesn't render any real HTML element to the DOM.
-But fulfills React's/JSX' requirement.
+- It's an empty wrapper component: It doesn't render any fundamental HTML element to the DOM.
+But fulfils React's/JSX's requirements.
 - Another solution is to use fragments.
 ## React Fragments
 - React fragments serve as a cleaner alternative to using unnecessary divs in our code.
 - These fragments do not produce any extra elements in the DOM, which means that a fragment’s child components will render without any wrapping DOM node.
-- React fragments enable us to group multiple sibling components without introducing any unnecessary markup in the rendered HTML.
+- React fragments enable us to group multiple sibling components without introducing unnecessary markup in the rendered HTML.
 ### Creating and rendering fragments in React
 #### Syntax 1: Without importing fragments
   ```jsx